CTSIatUCSF/plumage/README.md

 Ensure you have Perl 5.12 or higher installed on your server.
-Perl 5.12+ is installed on virtually all current Unix-like distributions, including MacOS 10.7 and higher.
+Perl 5.12+ is installed on virtually all current Unix-like distributions, including MacOS 10.7+, RHEL/Centos 6+, and Ubuntu 11+.
 If you're unable to upgrade an older version of Perl bundled with your system, use [Perlbrew] to install a newer version of Perl.
 Plumage may work on Windows, but hasn't been tested.

 Download a [tarball] or [ZIP file] of Plumage from Github.
 Unarchive it.